 • Add trusted loved ones to your bank accounts so that they will be able to access your accounts in the event that you are unable to pay bills, etc. Thankfully, I was able to accomplish this last winter with the help of the very kind and understanding bank manager at my folks’ bank.
 This has enabled my sister to take on the enormous task of sorting out and paying my parents’ bills.
 This step also avoids the expense of probate when the time comes (AKA when they die).

 • Name beneficiaries on retirement accounts (not only your elderly spouse).
 This also avoids the expensive and unnecessary hassle of probate.

 • Set up a durable power of attorney (POA) so that in the event you are unable to make medical or financial decisions, the person(s) you’ve chosen can make those decisions for you.
 If you don’t have this established, court actions can step in and assume control.
-You need a POA for everything from medical decisions to ridiculous things like having cable television disconnected.
+You need a POA for everything from medical decisions to having cable television disconnected.

 After many, many hours of conversation over the past couple of years, I convinced my dad to set up a POA for my sister and me while we were there last winter.
 Without this, we would have been screwed.
 A person suffering from dementia cannot legally sign a power of attorney document, and we accomplished this in the nick of time.
 Don’t wait until it’s too late.